yunlhan/ece486lab_latex/README.md

 ### Emacs + LaTeX Portable Set-up (for Windows&reg;)

 Emacs for Windows has evolved with giant leaps over the years.
-The portable set-up has never been easier!
+The portable set-up couldn't be easier!

 (**Note**: You can also grab the whole set-up from `N:\labs\ECE486\ece486_Emacs_LaTeX` on lab computers.
 It is already set up there.)